inbo/inbo-pyutils/gis/sentinelsat/README.md

 1. A **GeoTiff** for **each granule**

    Images (granules) are converted one by one from the JP2 to the GeoTiff fileformat.
-Meanwhile, coordinates are transformed from EPSG:32631 to EPSG:4326.
+Coordinates are transformed from EPSG:32631 to EPSG:4326.

 2. **Mosaic for each individual band**